-We cannot continue the acquisition of Australian nuclear-powered submarines without the Controlled Industrial Facility.
+The acquisition of Australian nuclear-powered submarines is dependent on the establishment of the Controlled Industrial Facility.
 The development and operation of a specialised Controlled Industrial Facility is central to supporting the Submarine Rotational Forces from the UK and US.
 The activities conducted in the Controlled Industrial Facility will increase our workforce's education and skills to build and enhance not only Australia's industrial and technical capability, but also our capacity.
 These effects will benefit our education sector, our industrial base and our economy.